praekeltfoundation/docker-django-bootstrap/README.md

 * Default: none
 * Celery option: n/a

+### Celery environment variable configuration
+The following environment variables can be used to configure Celery, but, other than the `CELERY_APP` variable, you should configure Celery in your Django settings file.
+See the example project's [settings file](example/mysite/docker_settings.py) for an example of how to do that.

 #### `CELERY_APP`:
 * Required: yes, if `CELERY_WORKER` or `CELERY_BEAT` is set.
 * Default: none
 * Celery option: `-A`/`--app`

 > **NOTE**: The following 3 environment variables are deprecated.
-They will continue to work but it is recommended that you set these values in your Django settings file, rather.
+They will continue to work for now but it is recommended that you set these values in your Django settings file rather.

 #### `CELERY_BROKER`:
 * Required: no